gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ## PARAMETERS

 ### -OnBehalfOf
-Specifies the variable with the credentials object to define the AIP scanner where you want to run the diagnostics checks.
+Defines the scanner where you want to run the diagnostics, when you are running the command under a user that is not the scanner user.

-The checks are run on the AIP scanner that is running on the account defined by credentials object.
+The **OnBehalfOf** value defines the variable that holds a credentials object.
+The diagnostics checks are run on the AIP scanner for the account defined by that credentials object.

-This parameter is mandatory, and in turn requires that you run your PowerShell session as an Administrator.

 Use the [Get-Credential](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) cmdlet to get the variable that stores your credentials.

+> [!NOTE]
+> If you are running the command under the scanner user, this parameter is not required.
+>
 ```yaml
 Type: PSCredential
 Parameter Sets: (All)